up-n-atom/8311/docs/discord/index.md

 # 8311 Discord Server

-The 8311 community is spearheaded by professionals and enthusiasts with a common goal of bypassing the ISP CPE using commodity hardware.
+The 8311 community is spearheaded by professionals and enthusiasts united by a common goal: to bypass ISP Customer Premises Equipment (CPE) using commodity hardware.
+Together, we leverage our collective expertise and passion to advocate for greater control and flexibility in how we access and utilize technology.

 ## Namesake